 width=”562″ height=”315″ frameborder=”0″ allowfullscreen=”allowfullscreen”>

-Listen to Ole Knutli’s entire interview on the CoinGeek Conversations podcast this week, or catch up on other recent episodes:
+Listen to Dr. Jack Rogers’ full interview on this week’s CoinGeek Conversations podcast or catch up on other recent episodes:

 Here’s how to find it:

-– Find “CoinGeek Talks” wherever you get your podcast
+– Find ‘CoinGeek Talks’ wherever you get your podcasts

 New to Bitcoin?
-Check out CoinGeek’s Bitcoin for beginners the ultimate resource guide to learning more about Bitcoin – as originally envisioned by Satoshi Nakamoto – and the blockchain.
+Check out CoinGeek’s Bitcoin for beginners the ultimate resource guide to learn more about Bitcoin – as originally envisioned by Satoshi Nakamoto – and the blockchain.